arshadhs/arshadhs.github.io/content/technology/bananapi.md

 +++
-title = 'Banana Pi HomeCloud'
-date = 2020-03-30T12:29:34+01:00
+title = 'Banana Pi HomeCloud Setup' date = 2020-03-30T12:29:34+01:00
 draft = false
+tags = "BananaPi"
 +++

 ### Refresh MiniDLNA
 MiniDLNA couldn't find any new files in my media_dir even though I was adding new files.
 I think the problem was that my media_dir was set to an external hard drive.